chrislo27/RhythmHeavenRemixEditor/docs/README.md

 ![Game boundaries](https://i.imgur.com/Ek397zm.png)

 ## Waveform
-This shows the waveform as the remix plays.
+This shows the live audio data as the remix plays.
 This also works in presentation mode.

 ![Waveform](readme/waveform.png)